-The template below shows the Bank's exposures to firms which are among the top 20 most carbon-intensive worldwide as published by sources recommended in the EBA Guidelines.
+The template below shows the Bank's exposures to firms which are among the top 20 most carbon-intensive worldwide as published by sources recommended in the EBA Guidelines4.
 This analysis takes into consideration the Bank's investments and lending portfolios.
-As at 31 December 2023, the Bank had exposures within its investments portfolio to two firms (Dec-22: three) included in this list.
-These exposures represent 0.12% (Dec-22: 0.18%) of the total gross carrying amount of the investments and lending portfolios and, hence, is considered to be immaterial.
+As at 30 June 2024, the Bank had exposures within its investments portfolio to two firms (Dec-23: two) included in this list.
+These exposures represent 0.11% (Dec-23: 0.12%) of the total gross carrying amount of the investments and lending portfolios and, hence, is considered to be immaterial.

-Template 4: Exposure to carbon-intensive firms

-Number of top 20 polluting firms included Weighted average maturity Of which environmentally sustainable (CCM) Gross carrying amount towards the counterparties compared to total gross carrying amount Gross carrying amount (aggregate €M) 2 1.1 - 0.12% 3.94
+to carbon-intensive firms Template 4: Exposure Number of Weighted average Of which Gross carrying amount Gross carrying top 20 maturity environmentally towards the amount polluting sustainable (CCM) counterparties compared (aggregate €M) firms included to total gross carrying amount 2 0.6 - 0.11% 3.97

-In terms of market risk, given that on a portfolio basis, exposure to companies with a low ESG score is minimal, if any at all, the market risk of the Treasury portfolio due to low ESG criteria is considered minimal.
-In terms of liquidity risk, this is assessed as the possibility of incurring material withdrawals of Bank deposits due to the reputational damage sustained in view of a material exposure to bonds that are negatively impacted by events linked to their low ESG criteria.
+In terms of market risk, given that on a portfolio basis, exposure to companies with a low ESG score is minimal, if any at all, the market risk of the Treasury portfolio, include ESG considerations, is deemed minimal.
+In terms of liquidity risk, this is assessed as the possibility of incurring material withdrawals of Bank deposits due to the reputational damage sustained in view of a material exposure to bonds that are negatively impacted by events linked to ESG criteria.
 In view of the conservativeness of the portfolio this risk is considered minimal.
-The Treasury & Market Risk Policy was reviewed in 1H 2024 and includes a dedicated section on ESG.
+The Treasury & Market Risk Policy was last approved in 1H 2024 and includes a dedicated section on ESG.